-"From Fiscal Triangle to Passing Through: Rise of the Nonprofit Corporation,” in Corporations and American Democracy (Cambridge, 2017)
+“From Fiscal Triangle to Passing Through: Rise of the Nonprofit Corporation,” in Naomi Lamoreaux and William Novak eds., Corporations and American Democracy (New York: Cambridge University Press, 2017).

 "Altruism and the Origins of Nonprofit Philanthropy."
-In Philanthropy in Democratic Societies: History, Norms, Institutions, edited by Rob Reich, Chiara Cordelli, and Lucy Bernholtz.
-Chicago: University of Chicago Press, 2016.
+In Rob Reich, Chiara Cordelli, and Lucy Bernholtz, eds., Philanthropy in Democratic Societies: History, Norms, Institutions (Chicago: University of Chicago Press, 2016).

 Coauthored with Jeremy Adelman.
 "The Fall and Rise of Economic History."
 Chronicle of Higher Education (Dec.
 1, 2014).

 "Accounting for Profit and the History of Capital."
 Critical Historical Studies 1, no. 2 (Fall 2014): 171–214.

 "Contemplating Delivery: Futures Trading and the Problem of Commodity Exchange in the United States, 1875–1905."
 American Historical Review 111, no. 2 (Apr.
 2006): 307–35.